Retreat Comparison

 Primary Locationchakratachakrata

 Why that locationClose enough to Delhi for a weekend trip, yet remote enough to feel completely disconnected.
-The forest silence is immediate.Close enough from Delhi to make a weekend feasible.
-Remote enough to create genuine separation.
+The forest silence is immediate.Close enough from Delhi and Dehradun to make a weekend feasible (3 hours from Dehradun, 7 from Delhi).
+Remote enough — at 2,200m in deodar forest — to create genuine separation from city life.
+This is the sweet spot between accessibility and authenticity.

 Suitability